jd-opensource/drip-table/README.md

 ## ⬆️ Getting Start

 `Drip table` is divided into two application scenarios: configuration end and application end.
 The configuration side is mainly responsible for generating `JSON Schema` standard data through visualization and `low-code`.
-The function of the application side is to render the `JSON Schema` standard configuration data into a dynamic list.
+The function of the application side is to render the `JSON Schema` standard configuration data into a dynamic table.

 ### The configuration side